 We start with chronological account of a teenage racer rising up the ranks, the likes we’ve read before.
 There are a couple of moments when Vaughters steps back from recounting his adolescence to dwell something that would later repeat itself, whether exploring the grey areas of cycling’s unwritten rules, or exploring ethnocentrism – when as a junior, he and his peers believed foreigners could dope but their own wouldn’t – as well as a bad habit of “always leaving people behind” and these moments foreshadow future events.
 The first chapters are amusing while illustrating how different the US cycling scene was, as a junior he was hanging out in a bike shop run by hot-headed Italian expatriates, driving from state to state to take on senior riders and domestic pros in order to get noticed and score prize money and motorpacing behind his father’s old Volvo.
 Meanwhile peers in western Europe had it served on a platter with races on their doorstep and more.

-Vaughters makes it to Europe with the US junior team, a golden generation with Bobby Julich, Lance Armstrong, George Hincapie, Chann McCrae and others but there’s no automatic route into the U23 scene, and a pro contract.
-Via Venezuela he finds a Spanish amateur team and buys a one way ticket.
+Vaughters makes it to Europe with the US junior team, a golden generation with Bobby Julich, Lance Armstrong, George Hincapie, Chann McCrae and others but there’s no automatic route into the U23 scene and then a pro contract.
+He has to go via Venezuela to find a Spanish amateur team and literally buys a one way ticket.
 He lands at Madrid airport to meet his new squad…

 “I was dressed in a tweed sports coat with a nice waistcoat underneath, which I think was the reason it took my pickup party some time to find me.
 He probably expected a jock, wearing a tracksuit and athletic shoes”